Scatec ASA: Mandatory notification of trade by primary insider | MarketScreener

 Scatec ASA: Mandatory notification of trade by primary insider

-Oslo, 16 March 2023: MMH Nysteen Invest AS, a company controlled by board member Maria Moræus Hanssen and related parties has on 16 March bought 3,030 shares in Scatec ASA at an average price per share of NOK 66.11.
-After the transaction MMH Nysteen Invest AS owns 8,540 shares in Scatec ASA.
+Oslo, 18 March 2023: Hans Jakob Hegge, CFO of Scatec ASA has on 17 March bought 10,000 shares in Scatec ASA at an average price per share of NOK 64.50.
+After the transaction Hans Jakob Hegge owns 10,000 shares in Scatec ASA.

 Attached is the notification of the transaction in accordance with the Market Abuse Regulation Article 19.